taro-rb/taro/README.md

   # Support for arrays and paginated lists is built-in.
   api     'List all bikes'
-  returns code: :ok, array_of: 'BikeType', description: 'list of bikes' def index
+  returns code: :ok, array_of: 'BikeType', desc: 'list of bikes' def index
     render json: BikeType.array.render(Bike.all)
   end